leonstel/leonstel.github.io/blogs/xmen_part2.md

 ```

 ### Update
-For one of my cases I need a way to not just set a property but  to update an object property
+For one of my cases I have need a way to not just set a property but  to update an object property
 of the store as well.
 The `set` would just override it whereas the update would merge the new values into the current.
 You can find the entire code in the repo.
 ```